Skip to main content

 Notice

-CQ fluency treats all Personal Data received from any individual, including but not limited to Personnel, Business Contacts and Vendors, as confidential.
+CQ fluency treats all Personal Data received from any individual, including but not limited to Personnel, Business Contacts and Contractors, as confidential.
 CQ fluency notifies all identified Data Subjects regarding the types of Personal Data collected and its intended uses.
-CQ fluency does not use Personal Data for purposes that are incompatible with the Privacy Shield.
+CQ fluency does not use Personal Data for purposes that are incompatible with the EU-U.S. DPF.

 CQ fluency may be required to disclose Personal Data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.